Blunk-electronic/stock_manager/README.md

-## Installing the executable (biary) file
+## Installing the Executable (binary) File
 ### Default Installation
 To install the binary file in your own home ($HOME/bin) run this command:
 ```sh
 sh install.sh binary
 ```

-### Installation in an explicitely given directory
+### Installation in an Explicitely Given Directory
-To install the binary file in a special location run this command:
+In order to make the stock_manager available for all users or to install the binary file in a special location run this command:
 ```sh
 sh install.sh binary /usr/local/bin
 ```